olivierduron/Anaplasma_sloth_infections/R command lines and scripts.md

 All veterinary clinical data for the two sloth species are available here: https://github.com/olivierduron/Anaplasma_sloth_infections/blob/main/data_sloth.csv

-This database will be referred to as 'data_sloth' throughout the R command lines and scripts provided below.
+This database will be referred to as `data_sloth` throughout the R command lines and scripts provided below.
 It corresponds to the dataset provided in Table S1 of the related manuscript.

 #Load the dateset

 data_sloth <- read.csv("https://raw.githubusercontent.com/olivierduron/Anaplasma_sloth_infections/main/data_sloth.csv", sep="\t")

 #Complete overview

 data_sloth

+## Step 2. xxxx

+xxxx